BaePlatinum/mind-link/README.md

-he Smart Study Focus App is an interactive, web-based study support tool that explores whether adaptive, emotion-aware feedback can improve student focus and motivation compared to traditional static study timers.
+The Smart Study Focus App is an interactive, web-based study support tool that explores whether adaptive, emotion-aware feedback can improve student focus and motivation compared to traditional static study timers.
 Rather than relying on fixed intervals (e.g., Pomodoro-style timers), the app adapts study session length and feedback based on users’ self-reported emotional states and observed focus patterns.

 Built as a research-driven prototype, the application integrates ideas from personal informatics, affective computing, and interruption management to create a more human-centered study experience.
 The system emphasizes supportive feedback, reflection, and personalization over rigid time enforcement.